fusionpbx/fusionpbx-docs/source/getting_started/training.rst

 FusionPBX offers different levels of training.
 We love helping people and companies succeed.

 * Small family business.
-* Someone that loves to tinker with technology.
+* Someone who loves to tinker with technology.
 * Major companies all around the world.

 Free